Taking the stock’s historical valuation into consideration

 When you screen for cheap stocks by any valuation indicator, it is not the absolute level that is the most important.
 For example, a stock that currently trades at 15x PE is expensive if the stock historically traded at a range of 10x to 15x PE but cheap if the stock historically traded at a range of 15x to 20x PE.
 Therefore, screening for stocks that are say less than 15x absolute PE is not very useful.

-We use a sufficiently long history
+Using a sufficiently long history

 The stock market goes through cycles.
 The valuation of stocks in the last five years would be higher than the valuation of stocks in the previous five years as that period included the global financial crisis.
 Not going far back enough to take into account various market cycles will cause us to either overvalue or undervalue stocks.

-In the chart below you could see that the average PE of the stock 3M Company for the last five years is 19.7x.
-If the stock were to trade at 19.5x today you would think that it is not expensive.
+In the chart below you could see that the average PE of the stock 3M Company for the five years to 2019 is 19.7x.
+If the stock were to trade at 19.5x you would think that it is not expensive.
 However, if one goes to the previous 5-year period, the average valuation during that period was only 14.4x.
 Based on that, a valuation of 19.5x would be rather expensive.